-Trump Ratchets Up U.S-China Trade War With More Tariffs; Stocks Slide
+Trump Ratchets Up U.S.-China Trade War With More Tariffs; Stocks Slide

-President Trump announced Thursday that the United States will impose a new 10% tariff on $300 billion worth of products imported from China, saying Beijing had broken some of the promises it's made in trade negotiations.
+President Trump announced Thursday that the United States will impose a new 10% tariff on $300 billion worth of products imported from China, saying Beijing had broken some of the promises it made in trade negotiations.

 The new tariffs, which are set to take effect Sept.
 1, represent another ratcheting up in trade tensions between the countries and sent stocks falling sharply.

-Major U.S. stock indexes were down about 1%, with the Dow Jones Industrial Average down 266 points in afternoon trading.
+Major U.S. stock indexes were down more than 0.5%, with the Dow Jones Industrial Average down 200 points in afternoon trading.
+Oil prices tumbled about 8% after Trump's announcement on concerns that the tariffs would hurt demand.

 The move comes days after U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steve Mnuchin traveled to Shanghai for a brief meeting about trade with Chinese officials.